SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 The picture is not visualized on the page.

-The reason behind that is because when we serve static files, we don't think about all edge cases.
+The reason behind that is because when we serve static files, we do not think about all edge cases.

 To solve this problem, we should extend our `static-handler.js` logic.